The Restructuring Review: United Kingdom - England & Wales

-The continuation of the Recast Insolvency Regulation would be essential for the automatic recognition of UK insolvency processes in the EU.
-Absent further agreement, the Recast Insolvency Regulation as incorporated into domestic legislation at the end of the transition period pursuant to the EUWA and the Insolvency EU Exit Regulations, would make the coordination of UK insolvency proceedings concerning debtors with a multinational European presence more difficult.
-In particular, the loss of reciprocity under the Recast Insolvency Regulation would mean that the determination by a UK court that a debtor's COMI is located in the UK or that the debtor has an establishment in the UK would not automatically bind the courts of EU Member States unless domestic laws provide for that; accordingly, English law would not automatically be recognised as the governing law of the insolvency proceeding and the question of whether additional insolvency proceedings could be opened in EU Member States would be determined by the domestic laws of the relevant EU Member States.
+The revocation of substantive provisions of the Recast Insolvency Regulation means the end of automatic recognition of UK insolvency processes in the EU.
+The loss of reciprocity under the Recast Insolvency Regulation means that the determination by a UK court that a debtor's COMI is located in the UK or that the debtor has an establishment in the UK will not automatically bind the courts of EU Member States unless domestic laws provide for that.
+English law will not automatically be recognised as the governing law of the insolvency proceeding, and the question whether additional insolvency proceedings can be opened in an EU Member State is determined by the domestic laws of that specific EU Member State.

-An officeholder appointed in respect of a UK insolvency proceeding would accordingly need to apply to the courts of the relevant EU Member States for recognition of the proceeding and the effect of English law thereto.
+An officeholder appointed in respect of a UK insolvency proceeding will need to apply to the courts of the relevant EU Member States for recognition of the proceeding and the effect of English law thereto.
 The approach of each EU Member State will depend on its own rules of private international law.
-In Germany and the Netherlands, for example, there may well be recognition in cases where the UK process has followed and applied COMI rules in line with the Recast Insolvency Regulation.
-However, in cases where the appointment of a UK officeholder has been made in reliance on a UK domestic approach other than the COMI rules, it is much less certain that there will be recognition in the relevant EU Member State.
-Where EU Member States have passed laws based on the Model Law, this may help UK insolvency officeholders seeking recognition.
-However, as at the time of writing, the only other EU Member States that have done so are Greece, Poland, Romania and Slovenia.
-In other key EU jurisdictions, such as France, Italy and Spain, recognition will likely require a more lengthy judicial recognition process and there will be greater scope for parallel proceedings with the concomitant risks of increased costs to the insolvency estate and different treatment of creditors.
+In Germany and the Netherlands, for example, there may be recognition in cases in which the UK process has followed and applied COMI rules in line with the Recast Insolvency Regulation.
+However, in cases in which the appointment of a UK officeholder has been made in reliance on a UK domestic approach other than the COMI rules, it is much less certain that there will be recognition in the relevant EU Member State.
+If EU Member States have passed laws based on the Model Law, this might help UK insolvency officeholders seeking recognition.
+However, at the time of writing, the only other EU Member States that have done so are Greece, Poland, Romania and Slovenia.
+In other key EU jurisdictions, such as France, Italy and Spain, recognition will likely require a lengthier judicial recognition process and there will be greater scope for parallel proceedings, with the concomitant risks of increased costs to the insolvency estate and different treatment of creditors.
 The aforementioned countries have not indicated that they will be adopting the Model Law any time soon.

-The position in relation to inward-bound insolvency processes (i.e., insolvency proceedings commenced in an EU Member State seeking recognition in the UK) is unlikely to have the same element of uncertainty because of the CBIR (though, as noted above, English courts' willingness to apply foreign law is constrained by English common law principles).
-Following the end of the transition period, and absent further developments regarding the continued application of the Recast Insolvency Regulation, it is anticipated that the CBIR are likely to be heavily used by practitioners in EU Member States (in the same manner as has been the case with respect to recognition of non-EU proceedings) seeking recognition and other relief, including an automatic stay in many cases with a discretion to extend and seek further relief where possible.59
+The position in relation to inward-bound insolvency processes (i.e., insolvency proceedings commenced in an EU Member State seeking recognition in the UK) is unlikely to have the same element of uncertainty because of the CBIR (though, as is noted above, English courts' willingness to apply foreign law is constrained by English common law principles).
+It is anticipated that the CBIR are likely to be heavily used by practitioners in EU Member States (in the same manner as has been the case in respect of recognition of non-EU proceedings) seeking recognition and other relief, including an automatic stay in many cases with a discretion to extend and seek further relief if possible.87

 Recognition of schemes of arrangement